tri2sing/DataPipeline/README.md

 4. gradle-2.12 (Kafka prerequisite)
 5. zookeeper-3.4.7 (Kafka prerequisite)
 6. kafka-0.9.0.0
+7. Kafka-clients-0.9.0.0
-7. mysql-5.7.11
+8. mysql-5.7.11
+9. mysql-connector-java-5.1.38
+10. json-simple-1.1

 ## Development Environment
 This project was developed in one IDE.
-You are free to use another.
+You are free to use another, but please comprehend all dependencies.

 1. Eclipse Luna
 2. Maven (Eclipse m2e 1.5 plugin)

 ## Instructions
-Install Kafka on OS X using Homebrew.
-This automatically installs dependencies (gradle and zookeeper)
+Install Kafka on OS X using Homebrew (automatically installs gradle and zookeeper)
 ```shell
 $ brew install kafka
 ```